sheenanUT/YouRiBash-Project/README.md

     1. Install ROS2 and Gazebo Sim
     2. Change any reference to "sheneman" to your username (going to fix this later)
     3. cd to the top directory (i.e. /YouRiBash-Project/)
-    4. Run "colcon build && source install/setup.bash"
+    4. Run "git submodule update --init --recursive"
     5. Run "python3 sim_control.py"

 What this should do: